utor2021/Work-feelings/README.md

 ## Installation

 To install this application, clone the code into your terminal for the respective repository.
-Then, install npm by entering the command ```npm init```  into the terminal.
+Then, install npm by entering the command ```npm install```  into the terminal.
 All dependencies are already present in the ```package.json```file, including bcrypt, connect-session-sequelize, dotenv, express, express-handlebars,express-session, handlebars", mysql2, sequelize, and nodemon.

 Finally, the program can first be seeded by running ```npm seeds``` then run by entering ```npm start``` into the command line.